aekasitt/cachette/README.md

       "mongodb://user:password@host:port" and "mongodb://host:port" respectively.
-    pickle_path -- required when backend set to "pickle"; the file-system path to create local store using python pickling on local directory
+    pickle_path -- required when backend set to "pickle"; the file-system path to create local store using python pickling on local directory valkey_url -- required when backend set to "valkey"; the url set to valkey-server instance with or without provided authentication in such formats "valkey://user:password@host:port" and "valkey://host:port" respectively.

 ## Examples